tganderson0/django-aws-example/steps.md

 You'll also want to change `DEBUG` to false.

-3. Now, you need to create a folder in the top level called 'static'
+3. Now, you need to create a folder in the top level called `static`

-4. You will have a list of required python modules for your server, which you should put into requirements.txt.
+4. You will have a list of required python modules for your server, which you should put into `requirements.txt`.
 This lets the server know exactly what modules it needs, so you don't have to install every single module that you have into it.

 5. Installing required libraries (DONE ON SERVER)